Kong/docs.konghq.com/app/enterprise/2.1.x/go.md

 The Go PDK is based on a separate process written entirely in Go.
 You can configure Kong to launch the process, called `go-pluginserver`, and open a communications channel to pass events and function calls between them.
 This means that Go plugins run in a real Go environment and can use Go features such as goroutines, I/O, IPC, etc.

->**Note:** this also means any call to a PDK function has to be transferred to the Kong process and back.
+>**Note:** This also means any call to a PDK function has to be transferred to the Kong process and back.

 Go plugins are built with the `-buildmode=plugin` flag, which allows the plugin server to dynamically load them.
 To comply with Go's strict linking compatibility checks, they have to be compiled using the `kong/go-plugin-tool` Docker image, as described below.